11 Types of Ferns, Indoor & Outdoor, to Liven Up Your Space

 Types of Ferns Around the World

 It's estimated that 12,000 different types of ferns exist in the world.
+Ferns are among the oldest plants on Earth.
+We've found fossils from the middle Devonian era around 383-393 million years ago.
 Many types of ferns survive up to even a hundred years.
 This range may sometimes vary as some species are being added, while others are poorly studied.

 Ferns have a lot to offer and are easy to care for, so many people buy them.
 Depending on the conditions they grow in, ferns are divided into indoor ferns and outdoor ferns.
 That's how we've broken it apart below.